Here are the names of the Marine killed and those presumed dead after Corps AAV accident

 About 24-hours after notifying the troops’ next-of-kin, the Corps released the names of the Marine killed and those troops presumed dead.

 Lance Cpl.
-Guillermo S. Perez, of New Braunfels, Texas, was pronounced dead at the scene, according to a Sunday 15th Marine Expeditionary Unit press release.
+Guillermo S. Perez, of New Braunfels, Texas, was pronounced dead at the scene, according to a 15th Marine Expeditionary Unit press release on Sunday.
 His body was then taken by helicopter to San Diego’s Scripps Memorial Hospital.

 Here’s what we know about Thursday’s Marine amphibious assault vehicle accident